 - Understand That OTC Stocks Are Higher-Risk

 The idea behind buying penny stocks is to beat or outsmart the market by buying “undervalued” stocks for low prices and then selling them when the value increases.
 Some would argue, though, that there’s no such thing as an undervalued stock.
 Let us explain.

-According to the Efficient Market Hypothesis, the market sets the price of stocks based on all available, reliable information.
+According to the Efficient Market Hypothesis, the market sets the price of stocks or equity based on all available, reliable information.
 Folks who believe that markets are efficient would say that if a stock has a low price it has low value, too.
 That means that there’s no such thing as getting a hot tip on an undervalued stock because there are no undervalued stocks.